 Revenue – user behavior brings you money

-The product has been launched.
+William and Olivia have their apps running and measuring their business KPIs.
 Is it the end?
 Not yet.
 It’s just the beginning.
-Growth hacking implies iterative development as one of the app success factors.
+Growth hacking requires iterative development as one of the app success factors.

-The purpose of working iteratively is to process data, assess metrics and introduce changes accordingly at the stage that follows initial app release.
-Analysis of user interaction with your app in accordance to the KPIs will induce the need for some changes and optimization.
+The purpose of working iteratively is to process data, assess metrics, and introduce changes accordingly after the initial release.
+Analysis of user interactions with your app in accordance with your KPIs will show you the need for changes and optimizations.
 By working iteratively, the project team goes through a cycle where they evaluate each iteration and determine what changes are needed to produce a satisfactory end product.